Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter1.md

 Throughout the next year and a half, a small contingent of people totaling anywhere from 7-15 at any given time occupied this IRC channel.
 We became a really tightknit group of examiners who relied on each other's knowledge and expertise to navigate challenges in our everyday casework.
 These problems often would relate to performing advanced acquisition methods using Chip-Off, JTAG, or flasher boxes.

-I recall utilizing an application called HexChat to access this IRC channel.
+I recall utilizing an application called [HexChat](https://hexchat.github.io/) to access this IRC channel.
 I'd have HexChat open at all times along with my everyday workflow of software applications to perform my duties as a Detective.
 For those reading this who have not used IRC before, know that's its nowhere near as feature rich as Discord.
 Discord is much more modern and IRC has been around since the "early days" of the internet as we know it today.
 I bring this up because often we needed to share pictures with each other as an exhibit for a problem we were encountering during the acquisition or decoding process of a mobile device.

 ## Move to Discord

 Truthfully, I had forgotten this detail I'm about to share but one of the moderators reminded me of it a couple of years ago and it all came back to me.
-One of the main catalysts for moving from IRC was the fact that i was really annoyed with having to upload a picture to imgur and share the link on the IRC channel as it seemed inefficient and the process grew stale for me.
+One of the main catalysts for moving from IRC was the fact that I was really annoyed with having to upload a picture to imgur and share the link on the IRC channel as it seemed inefficient and the process grew stale for me.
 I had created a Discord account back in September 2016 to join various special interest servers so I had a fair amount of exposure to Discord's capabilities prior to the birthdate of the Digital Forensics Discord Server, which is March 26th, 2018.

 I recall having aspirations for a move to Discord months prior to March 2018.
 For those who didn't use Discord around this time, it was primarily a platform marketed towards gamers.
 Using it for things other than gaming wasn't the intended purpose at the time, but the functionality it had was everything I wanted in a chat client.
 Take all of the good features from every other chat application I had used up until that point in time and add even more quality of life features and an awesome mobile application, and I was sold.
 I didn't like how it wasn't as seamless to use IRC on my phone and combined with the inefficient image uploading process, Discord was a breath of fresh air.